 Selected Articles and Chapters

 “Cultural Legacies and Political Preferences: The Failure of Separatism in the Swiss Jura,” European Political Science Review.
-In press. (with David Siroky and Sean Mueller) EPSR first view
+9:2 (2017) (with David Siroky and Sean Mueller) EPSR first view

 “Grievances and the Genesis of Rebellion: Mutiny in the Royal Navy, 1740 to 1820.”
 American Sociological Review 81: 1 (2016): 165-189 (with Steven Pfaff and Patrick Underwood).
 ASR first view